bmachek/lrc-immich-plugin/README.md

 Alternatively extract it somewhere good an go to Lightroom Module Manager and add it via the GUI.

-Either there should be a plugin called "Immich upload plugin" in the list, one you're finished.
+Either there should be a plugin called "Immich plugin" in the list, one you're finished.

 ## Features